TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

   end
 ~~~

-We can further simplify this into it's final form:
+We can further simplify this into its final form:

 ~~~ruby
 legislator_names = legislators.map(&:name)